 The methods used by Woods & Poole to generate the county projections proceed in four stages.
 First, forecasts to 2050 of total United States personal income, earnings by industry, employment by industry, population, inflation, and other variables are made.
 Second, the country is divided into 179 Economic Areas (EAs) as defined by the U.S. Department of Commerce, Bureau of Economic Analysis (BEA).
 The EAs are aggregates of contiguous counties that attempt to measure cohesive economic regions in the United States...; in the 2019 Woods & Poole model, EA definitions released by the BEA in May 2007 are used.
 For each EA, a projection is made for employment, using an 'export-base' approach; in some cases, the employment projections are adjusted to reflect the results of individual EA models or exogenous information about the EA economy.
-The employment projections then become the principal explanatory variables used to estimate population and number of households in each EA.
+The employment projection for each EA is then used to estimate earnings in each EA.
+The employment and earnings projections then become the principal explanatory variables used to estimate population and number of households in each